ZeeCoder/clam-demo/README.md

 # Clam Demo Application
 [![Project Status](http://stillmaintained.com/ZeeCoder/clam-demo.png)](http://stillmaintained.com/ZeeCoder/clam-demo)

+For explanation why the project is no longer maintained, please look at the readme of the clam repo: https://github.com/ZeeCoder/clam

+---

 To see the demo, just clone this repo and visit the web/ folder.

 For experimentation, you need to do the following: